lsos/lsos-js/readme.md

 });
 ~~~

-The `verify()` function throws an error if your user doesn't have an activation key,
+If your user needs an activation key but doesn't have one then `verify()` throws an error preventing your user to use your code.

-with following exception:
+Your user doesn't need an activation key if:
-- The user's repository had less than `minNumberOfAuthors` Git authors in the last 3 months.
+- Your user's repository had less than `minNumberOfAuthors` Git authors in the last 3 months.
-  (If the repo has few authors we consider it to be a "small" project; the user can use your code without activation key and the `verify()` has no effects whatsoever.)
+  (We consider a repository with only few authors a small project; Lsos projects are free for small projects.)
-- The user's repository is public.
-(Allowing your project to be developed and contributed to without activation key.)
+- Your user's repository is public.
+(This means that your project can be developed and contributed to without activation key.)
 - The free trial didn't end.
-(A `console.info` is shown to the user letting him know that he is using the free trial.)
+(A `console.info` is shown to your user letting him know that he is using the free trial.)
 - The `onlyWarning` option is set to `true`.
 (A `console.warn` is shown instead of throwing an error.
 This means that users can indefinitely use your code without activation key.
-Such trust-based practice has shown many successes in the past, for example Sublime Text.)
+Such trust-based practice has shown success in the past, for example Sublime Text.)

-Make sure that when `verify()` throws an error that it actually blocks the usage of your code.
+`verify()` (and the Lsos in general) has no effects in these situations.

+All checks are done by calling Git commands in the postinstall step.
+Other than Git commands, nothing external to the `lsos` code is executed and no network calls are made.
+The `verify` function has no dependencies and is isomorphic;
+the `lsos` package can be used for Node.js libraries as well as browser libraries.

 <br/>